Diyou/.cmake/README.md

 - #### **_Intellisense_:**
   Until cpptools fully supports c++20 modules and import std; I suggest to install vscode-clangd and disable the intellisense engine
-  <br>.cmake can adjust the clangd.path automatically when crosscompiling
+  <br>.cmake can adjust the clangd.path automatically when cross-compiling
   <br>**_NOTE:_** Run the 'clangd: Restart language server' command after switching presets or initial build.